NYPL/archival-processing/processing-manual/finding-aid-notes.md

 ### Related Archival Materials
 Use this note to indicate the names and locations of collections that share a provenance or have a close association with the collection being described in the finding aid.
 For further information see [DACS 6.3](https://saa-ts-dacs.github.io/dacs/06_part_I/07_chapter_06/03_related_archival_materials.html).

+### Publication Note (Biblography)
+Used to identify publications that cite or are about the the collection.
+This note is called _bibliography_ in ASpace, and is used infrequently.
+For further information see [DACS 6.4](https://saa-ts-dacs.github.io/dacs/06_part_I/07_chapter_06/04_publication_note.html).

 ---